microsoft/DMF/DmfSamples/NonPnp1/sys/README.md

 After loading the driver, the application communicates with the driver to perform actions in Kernel-mode.
 Afterward, the application unloads the driver.
 (This sample also contains such an application, although it is not explained in detail as the driver is.)

+This sample also shows how to use DMF_CrashDump.
+It shows how to write both to the Secondary dump as well as the Triage Dump.

 Non-PnP drivers usually expose a symbolic link and an IOCTL interface.
 Thus, this sample driver instantiates a Module that exposes a symbolic link and an IOCTL interface.
 The driver itself simply instantiates the Module.
-When the application communciates with the driver, the requests are handled directly by the Module.
+When the application communicates with the driver, the requests are handled directly by the Module.

 *Note: DMF Modules are agnostic about type of the Client Driver that instantiates them.
 Therefore, the important part of this